bjmt/phylocorrpkg/README.md

 The `fst` format allows individual columns to be accessed very quickly, making it the optimal storage solution.
 However this means saving data as a `data.frames`, as well as saving the row names separately (if needed; the score matrices have identical column and row names, making this unnecessary).

 To start, two things are needed: a phylogenetic tree, and a presence-absence matrix with tree tips as rows and families/genes/etc as column names.
+The presence-absence matrix can also be a matrix of counts, but all values greater than zero will be reduced to `TRUE`.

 ```r
 library(phylocorrpkg)